TurboGears/tgcloud/README.md

 along well. tgext.admin is broken while using it, along with many other items.

-TurboGears has a patch that fixes this problem, but it is not available until TurboGears 2.3.5 comes out.
-For now, do not use this image with apps built on Genshi and Python 3.
-Customize to your liking to get an environment that will work.

-When TurboGears 2.3.5 *does* come out, you will be able to add the following line to your [app:main] section, and get things working:
+TurboGears 2.3.5 provides a fix, though.
+To use it, add the following line to your [app:main] section, and get things working:

-genshi.name_constant_patch = true
+templating.genshi.name_constant_patch = true

 Passwords Baked Into This Image
 ===============================